Cellular Concrete Experts In AZ

 - Flooring.
 When pumped over a rough, irregular or worn (but structurally sound) floor, cellular concrete will cure to a smooth, level surface that’s an excellent base for finished flooring.
 No screeding or leveling is required.
 Cellular concrete can be used to form precast stairs, concrete balconies and appliance platforms.

 - Geotechnical applications.
 When weak soil is encountered, pouring or injecting cellular concrete enables technicians to significantly improve soil load-bearing qualities.
 Cellular concrete can be injected into the soil or applied as a fill material, achieving a compressive strength as high as 3000psi.
-Other geotechnical applications include backfill for tunnels and retaining walls, annular grouting for tunnels, fill for bridge approaches, and fill for sinkholes and abandoned underground tanks, pipelines and mines.
+Other geotechnical applications include backfill for tunnels, annular grouting for tunnels, fill for bridge approaches, and fill for sinkholes and abandoned underground tanks, pipelines and mines.

 Annular grout for tunnels, water and sewer lines